Skip to content

 • Returns memory_context (recent history, user facts, metadata) to the conversation engine.

-• MemoryManager.store_message(user_id, conversation_id, text, role)
+• MemoryManager.store_message(user_id, conversation_id, text, role, language)

 AMS consolidation is driven by the Task Scheduler via backend/scheduler/tasks/ams_consolidation.py, which pulls memory_manager from the AI registry and runs consolidation when enabled and idle.